EDDI-Conferences/eddi-conferences.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Presentations, and tutorials are now available on [Zenodo](https://zenodo.org/communities/eddi2024/)
+Presentations, and tutorials from EDDI 2024 are now available on [Zenodo](https://zenodo.org/communities/eddi2024/)